-As you have probably read, housetraining the Italian Greyhound can be a very difficult task.
+Housetraining the Italian Greyhound can be a very difficult task.
 Not being housetrained is the number one reason Italian Greyhounds are surrendered into our program..hundreds each year!
-Although a lifelong commitment with set backs each time the weather changes, house training an IG can be accomplished with some work, the right attitude and approach.
+Although a lifelong commitment with set backs each time the weather changes, housetraining an IG can be accomplished with some work, the right attitude and approach.
 However it is often a 365 day a year job and a way of life.
-House training is something you should never take for granted with the IG.
-House training an Italian Greyhound is very different from house training a large breed or even some smaller breeds.
+Housetraining is something you should never take for granted with an Italian Greyhound.
+It is very different from housetraining a large breed or even some smaller breeds.
 If you approach it in this manner, along with an understanding and appreciation of the unique personality of the breed and a lifetime commitment, you can have success.
 Praise, consistency and management are the keys to this success.

 So let’s get started!

-It is my belief and experience (over 15 years of it) that this breed will not ever be reliably housetrained without the use of a crate!
-Sure some will eventually do well enough to be without a crate but that’s the exception rather then the rule.
-I know many IGs that are still crate trained and 14 to keep them housetrained.
+It is my belief and experience (over 25 years of it) that this breed will not ever be reliably housetrained without the use of a crate!
+Sure, some will eventually do well enough to be without a crate but that’s the exception rather then the rule.
+I know many elderly IGs that are still crated to keep them housetrained.
 Remember the above info..potty is a self rewarding behavior in the dog world so every time they do it and you do NOT catch them in the act, it becomes “ok” in their mind.
 Having a dog loose while you are gone is often letting them get the taste of that self rewarding behavior.
-If you do decide to not use a crate make sure you have gone through an entire year of seasons from snow to rain in April, etc..
-Don’t be lead into a false sense of “my IG does great with housetraining” by just having him a few WARM months when IGs do best.
-Go through winter before you decide to take away a crate IF you ever take away a crate.
-That said please read “How to make your dog love his crate” article on this site.
+If you do decide to not use a crate, make sure you have gone through an entire year of seasons from snow/cold in January to rain in April, etc..
+Don’t be lead into a false sense of “my IG does great with housetraining” by just getting through a few WARM months when IGs do best.
+Go through winter before you decide to take away the crate IF you ever take away the crate.
+That said, please read “How to make your dog love his crate” article on this site.
 Train your dog to LOVE his crate with our tips.
 The crate should be a wonderful place with lots of bedding for IGs and plastic.
-Plastic is warmer and more den like plus IGs can break their legs if they dig in a wire crate.
+Plastic is warmer and more den like, plus IGs can break their legs if they dig in a wire crate.
 The crate should be used as a management tool not as punishment.
-Again the crate in my opinion is the most crucial part of housetraining an IG and keeping them housetrained throughout life.
+Again, the crate in my opinion is the most crucial part of housetraining an IG and keeping them housetrained throughout life.

 Remove all scents in the home!

-First if you had a dog or your current dog has had accidents, clean all spots very well with a product designed for urine (yes even hard surfaces) or ideally if it’s carpet hire a carpet cleaner that specializes in pet stains and odors.
+If you had a dog or your current dog has had accidents, clean all spots very well with a product designed for urine (yes even hard surfaces) or ideally if it’s carpet, hire a carpet cleaner that specializes in pet stains and odors.
 Remember a dog’s sense of smell is MUCH keener than ours and so we must remove all traces of previous accidents.
 I like products like Nature’s Miracle available at pet stores for spot cleaning.

 Pay well for the behavior